Web Application Development Standards

 Minimum Browser Standards

-Web applications must function and display properly in the browser versions that are listed on the Minimum Web Browser Requirements page, and all subsequent browser releases up through the current public release version.
+Web applications must function and display properly in the browser versions that are listed on the Minimum Web Browser Requirements page.

-Web applications and sites must be thoroughly tested in all required browser versions.
+Web applications must be thoroughly tested in all required browser versions.

 Tables for Layout